telerik/kendo-react-dropdowns/docs/dropdownlist/index.md

 # DropDownList Overview

-The Kendo UI DropDownList for React displays a list of values and allows for a single selection from the list.
-The user input is restricted within the predefined options.
-Use the Kendo UI ComboBox for React component if you want to apply a keyboard input.
+The Kendo UI DropDownList is a React component which displays a list of values and allows for a single value selection from that list.
+User input is restricted within the predefined options.

+To allow for a keyboard input, use the [Kendo UI ComboBox component for React]({% slug overview_combobox_kendouiforreact %}).

 The Kendo UI DropDownList for React is part of the DropDowns `npm` package of the Kendo UI suite for React.